-'Safeguarding and promoting the welfare of children is defined ... as:-
+'Safeguarding and promoting the welfare of children is defined ... as:

-- protecting children from maltreatment; - preventing impairment of children's mental health or physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.'
-(KCSIE 1.4 2023)
+- Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstance consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes.

+(KCSiE 1.3 2024)